ArianeDucellier/arianeducellier.github.io/_pages/teaching.md

 <!-- Leave two spaces at the end -->

+Autumn 2025: Data Visualization course at University of Washington.

 Autumn 2024: Data Visualization course at University of Washington.

 Autumn 2023: Data Visualization course at University of Washington.